cponcej/awesome-tech/docs/hr.md

 - [enterprisersproject.com: Why too much talent is wasted by managers not daring to lose control](https://enterprisersproject.com/article/2014/11/cios-and-ctos-empower-your-teams)
 - [5 Networking Mistakes And How To Easily Avoid Them](http://www.careerealism.com/networking-mistakes-avoid-easily/)
 - [hbr.org: Aligning Your Organization with an Agile Workforce](https://hbr.org/2016/02/aligning-your-organization-with-an-agile-workforce)
+- [forbes.com: How To Handle A Frenemy At Work](http://www.forbes.com/sites/lizryan/2016/02/11/how-to-handle-a-frenemy-at-work) What is a frenemy?
+It’s a person who acts like a friend until they suddenly decide to stab you in the back.

 [![Should I Quit, Or Wait For My Boss To Get Fired?](images/forbes_leadership.png)](http://www.forbes.com/sites/lizryan/2016/01/22/should-i-quit-or-wait-for-my-boss-to-get-fired/)